-Many of us have experienced the cost of not getting the right mobile phone contract and receiving a shock bill for all those extra calls and data.
+Many of us have endured the cost of not getting the right mobile phone contract and receiving a shock bill for any extra calls and data.

 There's also a cost in getting expensive contracts we don't need: the average UK mobile phone customer is paying for 3.4GB of data every month that they don't need, according to comparison site uSwitch.